 A brief history of beacon asset tracking

 Bluetooth Low Energy (BLE) beacon technology is an innovative way to track people and other assets.
-Beacons arrived onto the scene back somewhere in 2013.
-They provided a unique way to the developers for tracking users in a physical space.
+Beacons arrived on the scene back somewhere in 2013.
+They provided a unique way for the developers to track users in a physical space.
 Beacons were very cheap.
 So almost all major smartphone manufacturers adopted this technology rapidly.

 This technology was very useful and had a lot of advantages over other traditional methods.
 GPS was the most effective way for asset tracking but that drained the smartphone battery.
 Furthermore, GPS was quite ineffective indoors.

 The implementation of beacons is straightforward.
 In addition to this, beacons have diverse usage, therefore, they have a lot of usages.
-So all major companies start using this technology for asset tracking.
+So all major companies have started using this technology for asset tracking.
 Let’s understand the complete working mechanism of beacon asset tracking.

 There are different ways to track assets by using beacons.
 So all beacons have almost a similar working mechanism.
 Let’s discuss one by one:

 1. Asset proximity detection, roaming mobile and asset beacons